SKF Explorer and SKF Energy Efficient bearings provide sustainable solutions

 SKF EXPLORER BEARINGS: FOR HEAVIER LOADS

-SKF Explorer bearings (se bild .
-1) have been developed to run cooler, smoother and longer than standard rolling bearings in heavy load applications.
+SKF Explorer bearings (fig. 1) have been developed to run cooler, smoother and longer than standard rolling bearings in heavy load applications.
 These bearings reduce environmental impact by enabling downsizing and by reducing both lubricant and energy consumption.
-Just as important, this performance class of bearings can reduce the need for maintenance and contribute to increased productivity.
+Just as importantly, this performance class of bearings can reduce the need for maintenance and contribute to increased productivity.

 Key to the performance of SKF Explorer bearings is the optimized internal geometry.
 Using proprietary software, SKF engineers analyzed the interrelationship of the rolling elements, raceways and cage.
 They devised methods to reduce friction, heat generation and wear in the bearing, while enabling SKF Explorer bearings to withstand heavier radial and/or axial loads.

 The rolling elements of SKF Explorer bearings are manufactured to extremely close tolerances to reduce vibration levels and equalize load distribution.
 Cages are enhanced to improve guiding of the rolling elements and optimize the effect of the lubricant while lowering heat, friction, noise and vibration levels.
 The surface topography of the SKF Explorer bearing rolling elements and raceways is optimized to enhance the formation of a hydrodynamic lubricant film, maximizing the effects of the lubricant, while reducing heat generation and wear.
 Exceptional strength and durability have been achieved through the use of extremely clean, highly homogeneous steel, while a unique heat treatment process results in better dimensional stability in applications where operating temperatures are high.
 Today SKF manufactures a large number of SKF Explorer bearings covering different bearing types.